Secrets to Losing Fat

-Take some time to review the pages of Garrison Body to understand everything you need to know.
-You have the first 3 most important steps.
-Now continue to learn the right foods, simple exercise, when to eat so that your body has the most time to digest all your food for the day.
+Now that you have the first 4 most important steps, continue to learn the right foods, simple exercise, and when to eat so that your body has the most time to digest all your food for the day.

-• No food will burn fat.
-The only way to burn fat is to do "something" other than nothing - like exercise, which could be just walking.
+- No food nor drink will burn fat.
+There are foods and drinks that increase your heart rate.
+But they don't burn fat by themselves.
+The only way to burn fat is to do "something" other than nothing - like exercise, which could be as simple as just walking.
 But you must burn more Calories than you eat in order to burn fat.

-• If you eat too "little" food, your body will eat your muscle for the nutrition it requires...and not only leave the fat storage, but increase the fat.
+- If you eat too "little" food, your body will eat your muscle for the nutrition it requires...and not only leave the fat storage, but increase the fat storage because it knows it's not getting enough food and it's doing what it has to in order to survive - store.
+Store = fat.

-• Your body will only burn fat when your heart rate is below 65% of your MHR.
-The higher your heart rate over 65% of your MHR, the less fat your body burns.
-AND....if your heart rate is too high when you exercise, you will not burn fat!
-If you have eaten properly, your body will use recently ingested food.
-If you have not eaten properly, your body will use muscle for energy.
-That will have the opposite effect of losing fat to get healthy.
+If you have eaten properly, your body will use recently ingested food for fuel when you are over that 65% MHR.
+If you have not eaten properly, your body will use muscle for fuel.
+That will have the opposite effect of losing fat in order to become more healthy.

 Your body is constantly protecting itself - from you and from the elements around you.
 You cannot "trick" your body into doing what you want.
 Any attempt will force your body into creating and storing more fat.